 Any notification of State Significant projects is completed by the State and not subject to this plan.
-Persons that lodge a submission will receive an acknowledgment letter from CN and be advised when the application is determined.
+Persons that lodge a submission will receive an acknowledgment response from CN and be advised when the application is determined.

-Submissions are not confidential and may be published on CN's website.
+Submissions are not confidential and will be placed with documents relating to the application on CN's website.

 Personal information from submissions will be removed in accordance with the Information and Privacy Commission's (IPC) guidelines.
-A submitter's name and property address are is not defined as personal information.
+A submitter's name and property address are not defined as personal information.